semmypurewal/BeginningJavaScript/08-objects/readme.md

 The difficulty is that the two pieces of data aren't related except in the programmer's mind.
 This is a recipe for bugs and brittle code.
 A better approach is to use objects.

+### Defining an Object

-We can define one like this.
+We can define a single card object like this.

     var card = { "rank":"ace", "suit":"spades" };

 Notice that defining one is similar to defining an array, but we use curly-braces instead of square-brackets.
-In addition have to explicitly specify the key _and_ the value for each entry.
+In addition we have to explicitly specify the key _and_ the value for each entry.
 We do that by separating them with colons.

     var person = { "name":"Semmy", "age":37 };

+As is usually the case, there's nothing special about the identifier we use for the variable name.
+We can create multiple cards with different variables.

+    var anotherCard = { "rank":"two", "suit":"clubs" };

+    var anotherPerson = { "name":"Jennifer", "age": 25 };

 Here's another example that's similar to one of the examples we saw in the section on arrays.
-We'll store a list of greetings, but instead of having the indices be numbers, we'll actually have them be the associated language.
+We'll store a list of greetings, but instead of having the indices be numbers, we'll have them be the associated language.

     var greetings = {
         "spanish" : "hola",